 Can you tell us a bit about yourself and how you got started?

-What inspired you to start making handmade furniture?
+What inspired you to start making headwear?

 What do you love most about what you do and what do you find the most frustrating?